awe-102 Windows design

 In this example you can find several items:

-• screen tag: Is the tag that defines a screen.
-It has several mandatory attributes like xmlns:xsi and xsi:noNamespaceSchemaLocation that define the validation schema to be used with the screen, along with other attributes that will be defined later.
+that define the validation schema to be used with the screen, along with other attributes that will be defined later.tag

-• template (mandatory): is the template que are going to use.
+(mandatory): is the template que are going to use.
 The template decides the initial format that we are going to work with.
-At this moment there are only two templates: full and window (check Screen areas).
+At this moment there are only two templates: full and window (check Screen areas).label

-• label (mandatory) is a locale that dictates the title of the screen (it will appear in the upper part of the browser).
+(mandatory) is a locale that dictates the title of the screen (it will appear in the upper part of the browser).help

 Locales